-If any HQS violations are identified, the owner will be notified of the deficiencies and be given a time frame to correct them.
-The owner will be given up to ten (10) days to correct the HQS violations, at the inspector's discretion, depending on the amount and complexity of work to be done.
+If any deficiencies are identified, the owner will be notified and be given a time frame to correct them.
+The owner will be given up to ten (10) days to correct the deficiencies, at the inspector's discretion, depending on the amount and complexity of work to be done.
 The BHA will re-inspect the unit within 10 business days of the date the owner notifies the BHA that the required corrections have been made.